 Minutes from the district of Ueno, you can enjoy pieces by renowned Japanese artist Mariko Mori, as well as the works of international artists who have taken inspiration from Japanese culture, such as the legendary Anish Kapoor.

-Art lovers should also head across town to Asakusa, a contemporary exhibition space founded in 2015 by Koichiro Osaka and Noriko Yamakoshi.
+Art lovers should also head across town to Asakusa, a contemporary exhibition space founded in 2015 by Koichiro Osaka.
 This forty square metre venue aims to push the boundaries of the term ‘art;’ exhibiting works fashioned from unconventional materials from film through to sound.

 Most intriguing of all, however, is the innovative WISH LESS gallery and studio, spearheaded by British illustrator, Rob Kidney and Japanese graphic designer, Yoko Nagai.
-With an ethos of ‘don’t wish your life away,’ WISH LESS provides a space for art, fashion, music and most importantly interaction between like-minded people through masterclasses, exhibitions and gigs.
+With an ethos of ‘don’t wish your life away,’ WISH LESS provides a space for art, fashion, music and most importantly interaction between like-minded people through masterclasses, exhibitions and gigs.‘Family of the Future, 9' by Oleg Kulik, 1997, at the MONA in Tasmania

 If Tasmania doesn’t strike you as a utopia for the arts then you clearly haven’t heard of MONA, arguably the most sensational museum in the South Pacific.
 This pretty, waterfront city makes an excellent home for contemporary art galleries among fascinating landmarks such as Battery Point and Mount Wellington.
 MONA stands for Museum of Old and New Art and seeks to embody benefactor David Walsh’s vision of ‘a subversive adult Disneyland,’ with an eclectic collection, public performances and live music festivals all hosted within.